abdalmjeds2000/pexels-photos-clone/README.md

  - Image preview modal for detailed viewing

 # How to Use
 1. Clone the repository using git clone
 2. Install dependencies with npm install
 3. Set up your Pexels API key (inside .env file as REACT_APP_PEXELS_API_KEY=****)
 4. Run the application with npm start

 This project serves as a practical example of building a feature-rich, responsive web application using React and modern JavaScript technologies.

-Creator: AbdAlmjed Skaik
+Creator: @abdalmjeds2000,
-Last Update: March 28, 2025

 Screenshots:
 ![FEXELS 1](https://user-images.githubusercontent.com/94318021/213876530-55433b91-7333-44e3-9c6b-faaa3d427e79.png)